microsoft/aksworkshop/_entries/01-01 application.md

 The order capture API is available at  http://<PublicEndpoint>/v1/order, and via swagger at http://<PublicEndpoint>/swagger/.

-Initial versions of the Docker containers have been provided by the development team and are available at in the repo:
+Initial versions of the Docker containers have been provided by the development team and are available on Docker Hub at the locations sepcified.

 **Order Capture API**
 - Docker Image: <https://hub.docker.com/r/shanepeckham/captureorderack/>